konacurrents/SemanticMarkerAPI/README.md

 [iDogWatch.com](https://idogwatch.com/userpage/userpage.html?username=test&password=test) and
 [SemanticMarker.org](https://SemanticMarker.org/smart?username=test&password=test)

-# Kona Currents, LLC offers three tiers of Semantic Marker offerings.
+# Kona Currents, LLC offers three tiers of Semantic Marker™️   offerings.

-## Tier I. Semantic Marker Indirection
+## Tier I. Semantic Marker™️   Indirection
 ## Tier II.
-Semantic Marker Store and Forward
+Semantic Marker™️   Store and Forward
 ## Tier III.
-Semantic Marker SMART Button Management
+Semantic Marker™️   SMART Button Management

 ------------------------------------------------------------------------------------------
-# Tier I Semantic Marker Indirection
+# Tier I Semantic Marker™️   Indirection

-A Tier I Semantic Marker is a straight indirection to a remote address.
+A Tier I Semantic Marker™️   is a straight indirection to a remote address.
 These are created directly from the various language implementation.
 Examples of javascript, C and objective-c are shown.
-These are snipits of code from various Semantic Marker apps to give a flavor of the APIs.
+These are snipits of code from various Semantic Marker™️   apps to give a flavor of the APIs.

 <details>
 <summary><code>Javascript</code> <code><b>new SemanticMarker</b></code></summary>